 - 2 Register the device in the new zone.
-See "Manually Registering a Device" in the ZENworks Discovery, Deployment, and Retirement Reference. - 3 If the device had a Date Encryption policy applied to it in the old zone, do the following to support the encrypted files in the new zone: - 3a Export the data encryption keys from the old zone and import them into the new zone.
-See ZENworks Endpoint Security Policies Reference. - 3b Assign a Data Encryption policy to the device that satisfies the following requirements: - Defines the device's folders that have encrypted files as Safe Harbor folders.
-The new Data Encryption policy should have the same Safe Harbor folders as the old Data Encryption policy.
-For example, if the device has encrypted files in the c:\encrypted_files folder, define it as a Safe Harbor. - Enables user-defined Safe Harbor folders (if the old policy supported this).
-This allows the user to have access to the encrypted files in any user-defined Safe Harbors on the device.
+See "Manually Registering a Device" in the ZENworks Discovery, Deployment, and Retirement Reference. - 3 If the device had a Data Encryption policy applied to it in the old zone, export the data encryption keys from the old zone and import them into the new zone.
+See ZENworks Endpoint Security Policies Reference.

-3 Working with the Endpoint Security
+3 Working with the Endpoint Security Agent